pkmn/engine/src/lib/gen1/README.md

 (technically only a 2-bit value is required, but as with `Types` Zig only allows a minimum of a byte to be stored at each address of an array).

-The 'precedence' of the various type matchups matters beyond just the [dual-type damage misinformation glitch](https://pkmn.cc/bulba/List_of_glitches_(Generation_I)#Dual-type_damage_misinformation) - type effectiveness modifiers are applied based on the (haphazard) ordering of the effectiveness table as opposed to first applying modifiers for a species's first type and then second type.
-The engine maintains a `Type.PRECEDENCE` table with just the matchups that are relevant in game (certain type combinations cannot crop up with the limited Generation I species pool and as such are pruned for efficiency) and only looks up precedence when necessary to minimize expensive searches.
-Pokémon Showdown does not implement type precedence.
+The 'precedence' of the various type match-ups matters beyond just the [dual-type damage misinformation glitch](https://pkmn.cc/bulba/List_of_glitches_(Generation_I)#Dual-type_damage_misinformation) - type effectiveness modifiers are applied based on the (haphazard) ordering of the effectiveness table as opposed to first applying modifiers for a species's first type and then second type.
+The engine maintains a `Type.PRECEDENCE` table with just the match-ups that are relevant in game (certain type combinations can't crop up with the limited Generation I species pool and as such are pruned for efficiency) and only looks up precedence when necessary to minimize expensive searches.
+Pokémon Showdown doesn't implement type precedence.

 ## Information